Use cases

 All things must end.
 In the case of the legal hold process, typically no one involved is sad to see the end.
 Nevertheless, from different points of view the process might end in different ways and for different reasons.

 When an investigation requires eDiscovery, the investigating party must have a clear idea of the mandate this investigation carries, and what roles and responsibilities fall on the various people involved in or related to the investigation.
-For internal and regulatory investigation, a mandate allows the investigation to collect, process, produce and deliver data, first and foremost.
+For internal and regulatory investigations, a mandate allows investigators to collect, process, produce, and deliver data, first and foremost.
 This should include (but not be limited to) personal data.
-Without such a mandate, an investigation simply cannot perform its duties.
+Without such a mandate, investigators simply cannot perform their duties.

-When dealing with an external regulator or requester, the investigative mandate ought to include a provision that allows the investigation to approve or decline requests to process employee data (provided reason exists to decline, obviously).
-The investigation should also be empowered to seek out tooling to better perform its requirements and, if necessary, seek out third party assistance by outsourcing (some of) its workload.
+When dealing with an external regulator or requester, the investigative mandate ought to include a provision that allows investigators to approve or decline requests to process employee data (provided reason exists to decline, obviously).
+Investigators should also be empowered to seek out tooling to better perform their tasks and, if necessary, seek out third party assistance by outsourcing (some of) their workload.

 At the same time, while granting a degree of independence to the investigation, the mandate does not relieve the organization as whole of responsibility when it comes to privacy and data security requirements.
 That responsibility remains with the organization subject to the information request.

 This means that the organization must continue to act as gatekeeper when it comes to employee (personal) data, and provide assistance to the investigation where needed, in the form of legal support and/or advice, tooling, data storage, as well as manpower (through staffing of the investigation).
-So although the investigation is given a degree of autonomy, it remains dependent on the organization for the supplies it needs to function.
+Although investigators are given a degree of autonomy, they remain dependent on the organization for the supplies they need to function.

-To keep Information Management at the forefront and maintain compliance throughout, investigative teams have a pre-made roster of positions to be filled.
-Every position includes a set of duties and responsibilities to ensure an investigation is able to perform its tasks.
+To keep information governance at the forefront and maintain compliance throughout, investigative teams have a pre-made roster of positions to be filled.
+Every position includes a set of duties and responsibilities to ensure investigators are able to perform their tasks.
 In larger investigations, certain roles can be shared by multiple people.
 When a role is shared, it does not mean the responsibility of the role itself is divided: each person fulfilling the role carries the same amount of responsibility a single person would.
 For smaller investigations, the smaller number of investigators will instead occupy multiple roles simultaneously.

-The Data Officer is the Case Manager’s “right-hand man” in charge of data collection.
+The Data Officer is the case manager’s “right-hand man” in charge of data collection.
 The data officer manages the use of and access to the eDiscovery solution during the investigation.
 This means he or she is in charge of opening the case (or ‘matter’) in the solution and decides which members of the investigation are given access to the tooling.
-Considering datasets typically contain large amounts of personal data, managing access is vital for compliance with Data Privacy regulations.
+Considering datasets often contain large amounts of personal data, managing access is vital for compliance with data privacy regulations.

 Custodians and Custodian Managers aren’t part of the investigation directly, but are responsible for data they hold.
 Custodian managers are, as the term implies, the managers of the actual custodians.
 These custodians hold data outside of the purview of ESI product owner, which leads to custodians being asked to provide data they hold.
 Here, custodian managers act as an extra level of gatekeeping to ensure the data collected falls within the scope of the investigation, and that the collection of data from their department in the context of the investigation is justified.
 Depending on the size and scope of an investigation and the way information is distributed within the organization, the number of custodians (and managers) can vary.